Notes for the Reader & My sailing Schedule

 Why this blog.

-You will not find issues about the ship or the company on this blog that involve customer relations.
+You will not find issues about the ships or the company on this blog that involve customer relations.
 That is for the company head office to deal with through the proper channels.
 Whether the issues are positive or whether they are negative.
-A ships captain excecutes company policy; he does not make it.
+A ships captain executes company policy; he does not make it.

 I am trying to give the reader a bit of insight in what the world looks like from the captains perspective.
 As I try to live my life with a smile of my face, you will not find much moaning and groaning.
 A problem is for me a challenge and an opportunity and the glass is always half full, ………..even if I do not drink during my tenure on board.
 If you raise a question that fits in these general parameters that I have set myself, I will try to answer it during one of the next blogs.

 As announced on 20th. of March 2014, my career took a partial turn with working as a travelling trainer Master/ captain.
 Since the summer of 2018 it is now called Fleet Master.
 This means that in the forsee-able future I will not sail on one ship but travel from ship to ship.
 My sailing schedule was always already “subject to extremely much change”, and that is the one thing that will not change in the future.

 08 Oct – 18 Oct 2018 ms Koningsdam,

 26 Oct – Dec 2018 ms Nieuw Statendam